jmuheim/base/BACKLOG.md

 - Add git hook to automatically execute rubocop
 - Add source maps for [CoffeeScript](https://github.com/markbates/coffee-rails-source-maps/) and [Sass](https://github.com/vhyza/sass-rails-source-maps) (both gems seem not to work at the moment)
 - Spring should be integrated into Rails 4.1?!
 Do we have to un-integrate our version?
+- Do a `bundle outdated` from time to time and update the gems!

 ## Known issues